 What do you want to know about the coast?

-Things like ‘why is there a channel in a particular spot on the beach’.
-You should always take care not to get cut off on sandbanks on the beach.
+Like ‘why is there a channel in a particular spot on the beach’.
+(Not forgetting to always take care not to get cut off on sandbanks on the beach.)

-Another really popular question is ‘why is the shingle island off Fleetwood getting so big?’
-It’s always been there but why is it out of the water at high tide, when it wasn’t before?
+We’re often asked about the shingle island off Fleetwood and why it’s getting so big?’
+It’s always been there but why is it now out of the water at high tide, when it wasn’t before?

-Between lots of us we might be able to work out the answer to bigger questions.
+Between lots of us (and our photos) we might be able to work out the answer to bigger questions.
 For example ‘is an 8m tide still reaching the same point on the beach now that it did 5 years ago’.
-Or maybe, what is an 8m tide.
+Or maybe, what is an 8m tide?

 How you can join in with Coast Watchers

-There are three main ways in which you can get involved with Coast Watchers.
-You can join in a little bit or a lot.
+You can join in with Coast Watchers a little bit or a lot.

 - There’s a small Coast Watchers Community Group, made up of people who are interested in developing the project.